Sobo & Sobo > Practice Areas > Motor Vehicle Accidents > NY Single-Car Accident Lawyers

 Contact Us

-According to data from the National Highway Traffic Safety Administration’s Fatality Analysis Reporting System for Passenger Vehicles, single-car accidents in New York are most commonly caused by:
+According to data from the National Highway Traffic Safety Administration’s Fatality Analysis Reporting System for Passenger Vehicles, single-car accidents are most commonly caused by:

 • Sleeping while driving